 Required Experience: PAs and RAs typically have a bachelor’s degree in economics, social sciences, or other related fields, but more people with master’s degrees in public policy, international affairs, and international development are being selected for these positions.
 Excellent organizational, communication, and writing skills are required along with strong quantitative skills.
 Knowledge of Stata or other data analysis software is preferred.
 These positions are ideal for those seeking hands-on research and/or development experience, and for those planning to go on to graduate studies.

 Preferred Experience: Candidates should be independent and self-motivating.
 Experience in developing countries is a strong plus, especially if it included managing survey teams.
 Graduate-level coursework in economics is a strong plus.
 Undergraduate training in microeconomics, development economics, econometrics and statistics is preferred.
 Local language skills are desirable.

-Headquarters or office-based research assistants’ primary responsibility is working with data sets, cleaning and running checks to spot errors, and generally preparing data for analysis.
+Headquarters or university-based research assistants’ primary responsibility is working with data sets, cleaning and running checks to spot errors, and generally preparing data for analysis.
 Other responsibilities may include writing survey questions, liaising with the field staff running the evaluation, writing grant proposals, and any other number of tasks.
 These positions are ideal for those who are seeking research experience before going on to graduate studies.
 There will likely be openings in Cambridge, MA, New Haven, CT, and possibly elsewhere.